GSA/USSM/_pages/marketplace/fleet.md

                   <p>

-Efficient management of the Federal Fleet is essential for optimizing operational effectiveness and reducing costs. <B>In Fiscal Year 2023, the U.S. government operated over 670,000 vehicles and drove over $4.6 Billion miles.</B> Fleet operations are a substantial opportunity to achieve efficiency in maintenance, fuel, and acquisition overhead.
-In 2023, federal agencies reported costs exceeding $5.5 billion for fleet operations (<A HREF="https://d2d.gsa.gov/report/federal-fleet-report-dashboard">GSA Federal Fleet Report</A>).
-An effective fleet management strategy combined with proper oversight ensures the fleet meets agency mission needs while supporting goals aligning with broader federal priorities on fiscal responsibility, <A HREF="https://www.madeinamerica.gov/">Made in America</A>, and <A HREF="https://www.sustainability.gov/federalsustainabilityplan/fleet.html">sustainability</A>.
+ <B>In Fiscal Year 2023, the U.S. government operated over 670,000 vehicles, drove over 4.6 Billion miles, and reported costs of $5.5 billion for fleet operations<SUP>1</SUP></B> Fleet operations are a substantial opportunity to achieve efficiency in maintenance, fuel, and acquisition overhead.
+An effective goverment-wide and agency fleet management strategy ensures the Federal fleet will meet agency mission needs while supporting goals aligning with broader federal priorities on fiscal responsibility, <A HREF="https://www.madeinamerica.gov/">Made in America</A>, and <A HREF="https://www.sustainability.gov/federalsustainabilityplan/fleet.html">sustainability</A>.
 Key benefits to Fleet services include:

 </p>